 Don’t guess—test to see whether you need fertilizer.

 Using too much fertilizer can actually damage your plants.
-Fertilizer burn disrupts water uptake by the roots and will show up as brown spots on the leaves.
+Fertilizer burn disrupts water uptake by the roots.
+The damage will show up as brown spots on the leaves.

 In addition, the production of nitrogen for synthetic fertilizers uses lots of natural gas, which can contribute to climate change.